Duke heads to Madison Square Garden after return to No. 1

 Duke’s reign at the top will be put to the test in what could be two tough games this week at the 2K Empire Classic at Madison Square Garden.

-Get past Cal, Duke could face a stiff test against No. 22 Texas on Friday.
-The Longhorns (4-0) have to beat Georgetown first, but already have a win against then-No. 23 Purdue on their resume and are playing lockdown defense early in the season.
+Get past Cal and Duke could face a stiff test against No. 22 Texas on Friday.
+The Longhorns (4-0) have to beat Georgetown first, but they already have a win against then-No. 23 Purdue on their resume and are playing lockdown defense early in the season.

-''Expect the same from this team: being extremely hungry still,'' guard Tre Jones said after scoring a career-high 31 points in a win over Georgia State. ''No matter what happens to start off the week (in the poll), just extremely hungry, we're going up there with one goal in mind, to come back with two wins and continue to grow on defense and offense.''
+“Expect the same from this team: being extremely hungry still,” guard Tre Jones said after scoring a career-high 31 points in a victory over Georgia State.
+“No matter what happens to start off the week (in the poll), just extremely hungry, we’re going up there with one goal in mind, to come back with two wins and continue to grow on defense and offense.”

 CAVALIERS AND CATAMOUNTS